root-project/root/docbook/users-guide/FittingHistograms.md

 ### Function Choice and Settings

-*‘Predefined’ combo box* - contains a list of predefined functions in ROOT.
+*‘Predefined' combo box* - contains a list of predefined functions in ROOT.
 You have a choice of several polynomials, a Gaussian, a Landau, and an Exponential function.
 The default one is Gaussian.

-*‘Operation’ radio button group* defines the selected operational mode between functions:
+*‘Operation' radio button group* defines the selected operational mode between functions:

 *Nop* - no operation (default);

-*Add* – addition;
+*Add* - addition;

 *Conv* - convolution (will be implemented in the future).

-Users can enter the function expression into the text entry field below the ‘Predefined’ combo box.
+Users can enter the function expression into the text entry field below the ‘Predefined' combo box.
 The entered string is checked after the Enter key was pressed and an error message shows up, if the function string is not accepted.

-‘*Set Parameters*’ button opens a dialog for parameters settings, which will be explaned later.
+‘*Set Parameters*' button opens a dialog for parameters settings, which will be explaned later.

 ### Fitter Settings

-*‘Method’ combo box* currently provides only two fit model choices:
+*‘Method' combo box* currently provides only two fit model choices:
 Chi-square and Binned Likelihood.
 The default one is Chi-square.
 The Binned Likelihood is recomended for bins with low statistics.

-*‘Linear Fit’ check button* sets the use of Linear fitter when is selected.
+*‘Linear Fit' check button* sets the use of Linear fitter when is selected.
 Otherwise the minimization is done by Minuit, i.e. fit option "`F`" is applied.
 The Linear fitter can be selected only for functions linears in parameters (for example - `polN)`.

-*‘Robust’ number entry* sets the robust value when fitting graphs.
+*‘Robust' number entry* sets the robust value when fitting graphs.

-*‘No Chi-square’ check button* switch On/Off the fit option "`C`" - do not calculate Chi-square (for Linear fitter).
+*‘No Chi-square' check button* switch On/Off the fit option "`C`" - do not calculate Chi-square (for Linear fitter).

-*‘Integral’ check button* switch On/Off the option "`I`" - use integral of function instead of value in bin center.
+*‘Integral' check button* switch On/Off the option "`I`" - use integral of function instead of value in bin center.

-*‘Best Errors’* sets On/Off the option "`E`" - better errors estimation by using Minos technique.
+*‘Best Errors'* sets On/Off the option "`E`" - better errors estimation by using Minos technique.

-*‘All weights = 1’* sets On/Off the option "`W`"- all weights set to 1 excluding empty bins; error bars ignored.
+*‘All weights = 1'* sets On/Off the option "`W`"- all weights set to 1 excluding empty bins; error bars ignored.

-*‘Empty bins, weights=1’* sets On/Off the option "`WW`" - all weights equal to 1 including empty bins; error bars ignored.
+*‘Empty bins, weights=1'* sets On/Off the option "`WW`" - all weights equal to 1 including empty bins; error bars ignored.

-*‘Use range’* sets On/Off the option "`R`" - fit only data within the specified function range.
+*‘Use range'* sets On/Off the option "`R`" - fit only data within the specified function range.
 Sliders settings are used if this option is set to On.
 Users can change the function range values by pressing the left mouse button near to the left/right slider edges.
 It is possible to change both values simultaneously by pressing the left mouse button near to the slider center and moving it to a new position.

-*‘Improve fit results’* sets On/Off the option "`M`"- after minimum is found, search for a new one.
+*‘Improve fit results'* sets On/Off the option "`M`"- after minimum is found, search for a new one.

-*‘Add to list’* sets On/Off the option "`+`"- add function to the list without deleting the previous one.
+*‘Add to list'* sets On/Off the option "`+`"- add function to the list without deleting the previous one.
 When fitting a histogram, the function is attached to the histogram's list of functions.
 By default, the previously fitted function is deleted and replaced with the most